The lead capturing chat flow is set up in the “Chat” tab inside the sequence.

-- Though it's tempting to ask many questions, keep it a short as possible to decrease drop-off rate.
+Though it's tempting to ask many questions, keep it a short as possible to decrease the drop-off rate.

-Think what are the must have you need in order to set a meeting.
+Think about what are must-haves you need in order to set a meeting.
 Company name & email might be a must, when Name isn't necessarily.
-Do you have a qualification criteria? use buttons to qualify & disqualify.
+Do you have qualification criteria? use buttons to qualify & disqualify.

 Relevant especially for number - present number ranges via buttons rather than asking for a specific number.

 Treat the chat also as an educational one for people to learn about your product or service.
-Offer a flow support that with information, case study or link to resources page.
+Offer a flow support that with information, case study, or link to the resources page.